maomincoding/mettle-doc/doc/en/essentials/api/index.md

 }
 ```

-The third parameter is optional.
-Its type is `Symbol` and is used with the built-in attribute `$memo` to indicate updated data.
+The second parameter is optional and is of type `Symbol`.
+It is used with the built-in property `$memo` to indicate updated data.

 ## onMounted